Mikhus/wsgikit/README.md

   - COOKIE
   - FILES

  2. Configurable limitations for HTTP request.
-Currently it's possible to limit:
+Such limitations gives an ability to prevent WSGI application from been flooded via network with the large requests.Currently it's possible to limit:
   - max allowed files to upload
   - max request body size
   - max file size in bytes per uploaded file
   - enable/disable file uploads

-Such limitations gives an ability to prevent WSGI application from been flooded via network with the large requests.

  3. Simple work with uploaded files through FileUploader

  4. PHP-style parameters parsing.
 For example such QUERY_STRING

     	foo[][bar]=1&foo[][baz]=2&foo[xyz]=777

  will be parsed to the following Python's dictionary object:

     	foo : {
         	0 : {
             	"bar" : 1
         	},
         	1 : {
             	"baz" : 2
         	},
         	"xyz" : 777
     	}

  The same rule works on BODY, QUERY, COOKIE and FILES storages of HttpRequest object.

 Installation
 --------------------------------------------------------------------------------